edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 In some use cases, you may choose to use inline errors at the top of a form to emphasize errors within it.
 These inline errors should always be a supplemental component used in addition to field level errors.

 After a form error occurs, users won’t have access to placeholder text (replaced by their input) or helper text (replaced by field level errors).
-Because these resources will be unavailable until the error is corrected, error messages should answer two essential questions:
+Because these resources will be unavailable until the error is corrected, error messages should answer 2 essential questions:

 * What is the error?
 * What can the user do to fix it?